sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 13.2.4 =
+Solved an issue with retrieving product visibility values

 = 13.2.3 =
 Fixed an is countable issue, causing feeds not to update